-- Student demonstrates a basic working knowledge of ethical principles with regard to research. - Student has a basic knowledge of the impact of individual and cultural diversity on research.

-- Student is able to evaluate research with respect to conformity to ethical standards. - Student is able to describe epistemological model of the integration of science and practice in own program.

-• Student is open to IRB feedback and research ethics.

-Outcome Assessment

-- Student attends workgroup meetings regularly. - Student orally presents empirical study(s) in the general area of research interests. - Student formulates research questions for a Pre-dissertation project. - Student orally presents a draft of a pre-dissertation project to a workgroup. - Student completes an online Human Subjects training required by IRB.
+• • Student demonstrates a basic working knowledge of ethical principles with regard to research. • ~ Skills • Student is able to evaluate research with respect to conformity to ethical standards Student is able to describe epistemological model of the integration of science and practice in own program Attitud les • Student is open to IRB feedback and research ethics Outco me Assessment • Student attends workgroup meetings regularly • • Student orally presents empirical study(s) in the general area of research interests. • • Student orally presents a draft of a pre-dissertation project to a workgroup. • • Student completes an online Human Subjects training required by IRB.